 At the cinderblock restaurant we chose a table outside, and then a teenage girl came out and set a smoldering egg carton in the grass beside our table.
-“The smoke keep the mosquitoes away,” Hairi explained with a smile.
+“The smoke keep the mosquitoes away.
+But we’re also trying to get our hands on the best ultrasonic mosquito repeller, for its the talk of the town, ” Hairi explained with a smile.
 He mimicked killing a mosquito on his arm by slapping it, and then he laughed.
 The smoke swirled around, Nora smiled, and the boys stared at us.
 Sheena asked Hairi how they were able to sleep when it was so hot and humid.
 “We open all windows in tent. ” he said.

 That night while we slept in Nacho I drifted in and out of sleep.
 Suddenly my eyes snapped open and I gasped for air.
 It felt as though I were being waterboarded in some secret CIA prison camp.
 I rolled over and pressed my face against the window screen, gasping for a breath of fresh air.
 It never came, and I dizzily rolled onto my back, breathing belabored, hot breaths of thick water vapor.
 The mattress and my pillow were soaked with sweat.
 I laid on my back for what seemed like an eternity, our small oscillating fan pushing the watery air over our bodies.
 I hoped I would adapt quickly to the heat and humidity.